Video Editing Basics with Adobe Premiere Pro CC

 connected ends of your footage

-• To apply an effect, go to Effects Panel and drag and drop the effect on that sequence, or click on the part you want to apply an effect to, go to Effects Panel and double click on the effect you’d like to apply.
+• To apply an effect, go to the Effects Panel and drag and drop the effect on that sequence, or click on the part you want to apply an effect to, go to the Effects Panel, and double-click on the effect you’d like to apply.

 • Assuming you’ve imported a video and you’d like to separate the audio and video, On the timeline, right-click on the sequence, then select Unlink.